ad-si/Rust-Flashcards/cards.md

 . . .

+Double precision

-It's double precision (`f32` is single precision and both are represented according to the IEEE-754 standard)
+`f32` is single precision and both are represented according to the [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754) standard.

 ---